papis/papis/doc/source/default_settings.rst

 .. papis-config:: completion-format

     Format for document autocompletion.
-It is triggered by pressing Tab when entering a search query in the command line, e.g. `papis addto ein<TAB>`.
+It is used to construct the completion value that is given to the shell when pressing Tab after entering a search query in the command-line.
+For example, writing ``papis addto ein<TAB>`` will query the database for the ``ein`` string, but the completion will be constructed using ``completion-format`` from the matching documents.

 .. papis-config:: completion-help-format